And so to Park City Mountain Resort…

 13th January 2020

 PlanetSKI’s trip in Utah moves round to one of our favourite large resorts in North America.
-But could it live up to expectations?
-UPDATED
+But can it live up to expectations?

 It was always going to be a hard act to follow.